iShezmu/holbertonschool-low_level_programming/variables_if_else_while/README.md

    - Write a program that prints the lowercase alphabet in reversem followed by a new line.
 *  8-print_base16.c
    - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
+*  9-print_comb.c
+   - Write a program that prints all possible combinations of single-digit numbers.